-I am a frequent speaker at conferences and a lecturer at business schools especially on: the impact of emerging technologies (artificial intelligence, blockchain, Internet of Things), digitalization and platform economy, smart cities and circular economy.
+I am a frequent speaker at conferences and a lecturer at business schools especially on: the impact of emerging technologies (artificial intelligence, blockchain, Internet of Things), digital transformation and platform economy, smart cities and circular economy.

 Predicting the future with the wisdom of crowds and the blockchain